Aiculla/mis-informant/themes/darkrise-astro/src/content/sections/features.md

     - We ensure the content provided is both fair and unbiased.
     - We want you to have the tools and knowledge needed to discern fact from fiction.
     - We are always learning and adapting, so we can better serve you with the most accurate, reliable information.

+- title: New Feature Example
+  images:
+    - "/images/features/new-feature.png"
+  description: This is a new feature description to test if the new item appears correctly.
+  list:
+    - This is a new point for the new feature.
+    - This is another point for the new feature.
+    - This is yet another point to test the new feature.
 ---